DeepakGarg882001/DeepakGarg882001/README.md

-##### Hi, I'm a CSE 3<sup>rd</sup> year student pursuing Bachelor of Technology from Centeral University of Haryana ,Mahendergarh ( India ).
+##### Hi, I'm a CSE 4<sup>th</sup> year student pursuing Bachelor of Technology from Centeral University of Haryana ,Mahendergarh ( India ).

-#### I love to explore more with different view and Enjoy this Learning time in every Technology .
-This Positive Learning passion builds My Strength which helps me to survive in most hardest of Times and in continuing my Learning !
+#### I love to explore more in Every Tech with different view and Enjoy this Learning time.
+This Positive Learning passion builds My Strength which helps to survive me in most hardest of Times and also helps to continue my Learning !

 - 🔭 I’m currently working on to <b> Grow My Skills More & more...</b>
-- 🌱 I’m currently learning  the <b>Technology for Cross Plateform </b> i.e React Native...
 - 👯 I’m looking to collaborate on open source projects...